Oklahoma Girl Scout murders: Legacy

 Richard Guse, the father of one of the three victims, went on to help the state legislature pass the Oklahoma Victims' Bill of Rights.
 He also helped found the Oklahoma Crime Victims Compensation Board.

 Another parent, Sheri Farmer, founded the Oklahoma chapter of Parents of Murdered Children, a support group.

+As a result of the Supreme Court case, McGirt v.
+Oklahoma (2021), which determined that crimes involving Cherokee natives on Cherokee lands in Oklahoma fell under tribal rather than state sovereignty, new details about the killings are being investigated by the Cherokee Nation.

 Documentaries

-A 1993 documentary called Someone Cry for The Children : The Girl Scout Murders based on the book of the same name by Michael and Dick Wilkerson was released.
+A 1993 documentary called Someone Cry for The Children: The Girl Scout Murders, based on the book of the same name by Michael and Dick Wilkerson, was released.
 The documentary is narrated by Dale Robertson and Johnny Cash.
 It was directed by Michael Wilkerson.

 A four-part ABC News documentary series, titled Keeper of the Ashes: The Oklahoma Girl Scout Murders, about the case was released on Hulu on May 24, 2022, a few weeks before the 45th anniversary of the crimes.
-It’s hosted by actress and singer Kristin Chenoweth, who was an 8 year-old Girl Scout in 1977 and had planned to go on the camping trip but became ill and did not attend.
+It is hosted by actress and singer Kristin Chenoweth, who was an 8-year-old Girl Scout in 1977 and had planned to go on the camping trip but became ill and did not attend.